d12frosted/elpa-mirror/gnu/corfu-readme.txt

   equivalent.
 For example it does not display annotations in Eshell, but this may get fixed in Emacs 30.

-  Unfortunately Pcomplete had a few technical issues on Emacs 28 and older.
+  Pcomplete has a few bugs on Emacs 28 and older.
 We can work around the issues with the [Cape] library (Completion at point extensions).
 Cape provides wrappers which sanitize the Pcomplete function.
-If you use Emacs 28 or older installing these advices is strongly recommend such that Pcomplete works properly.
-On Emacs 29 the advices are not necessary anymore, since almost all of the related bugs have been fixed.
-I therefore recommend to remove the advices on Emacs 29 and eventually report any remaining Pcomplete issues upstream, such that they can be fixed at the root.
+If you use Emacs 28 or older installing these advices is recommended such that Pcomplete works properly.
+On Emacs 29 the advices should not be necessary anymore, since most of the relevant bugs have been fixed.
+I therefore recommend to remove the advices on Emacs 29 and eventually report any remaining Pcomplete issues upstream, such that they can be fixed.

   ┌────
   │ ;; The advices are only needed on Emacs 28 and older.